This post lists the top 13 Christmas/Holiday markets in New York City.

-From hand-blown glass housewares, bags, and accessories made from recycled plastic (eco-friendly!), Tibetan crafts, and more!
+From hand-blown glass housewares, bags, and accessories made from recycled plastic, Tibetan crafts and more!

 And of course, you shouldn’t shop on an empty stomach so try some of the sweet and savory treats or a hot apple cider!

-Located at Central Park’s southwest corner is the historic Columbus Circle with a medium-sized market.
+Located at Central Park’s southwest corner is historic Columbus Circle with a medium-sized holiday market.

 It's a great place to stop by after ice skating in Central Park.